 Older people without adequate social connections have an increased risk of poorer mental health and wellbeing which negatively impacts on their physical health and use of health services.
 In response to these ongoing issues, this project aimed at reducing isolation and loneliness and improving mental health of participants.
 Our social connectedness projects were based on a Compassionate Community approach.

-Improving Social Connections for Older People in the Hawkesbury
+Improving Social Connections for Older People

 Who is Involved?

-Community Connectors are members of the general population who know what services are available in the community and who then share that information with people in need.
-Connectors reference the information contained in the My Health Connector directory for the Hawkesbury and they form a living bridge that helps convey the word of what is available to those who are isolated.
-There are now over 70 Community Connectors in the Hawkesbury region.
+Training was provided to support the community be confident to have conversations around social isolation and use the My Health Connector directory as a resource.
+Over 100 Community Connectors in the region.
 Community Connectors can be of any background or profession – neighbours, volunteers, taxi drivers, baristas, retail workers.
 Anyone who has contact with older people and an interest in helping older people can volunteer.

 My Health Connector Website

 The My Health Connector website is a free online directory to help people improve their social connections and lifestyle supports.
 The directory provides information about local health and community services available to support people living in our region.
 My Health Connector can be used by both services and community members.
 It can also be used as a resource for Health connectors and Community connectors to promote services available in the Blue Mountains, Hawkesbury, Lithgow and Penrith areas.